Tom Pope: Later career

 On 21 July 2021, Pope joined North West Counties Premier Division side Congleton Town, linking up with former Port Vale teammate and now Congleton manager Richard Duffy.
 He got off to an excellent start to his "Bears" career, being named as Premier Division Player of the Month for August after scoring six goals, providing two assists and winning five man of the match awards in six games.
 He scored 20 goals in 49 appearances throughout the 2021–22 season, collecting ten man of the match awards.
+He scored 28 goals in 56 games in the 2022–23 campaign, including five from six games in the club's run to the semi-finals of the FA Vase; he won six man of the match awards and was sent off on two occasions.
+Congleton won the Cheshire Senior Cup by beating Altrincham on penalties and lifted the NWCFL Challenge Cup by defeating Bacup Borough.